 It is these people who are described by Paul as having "itching ears."
 They want to hear something novel, and will seek teachers who "suit their own likings."
 These teachers will let them "turn away from listening to the truth and wander into myths."

-In the verse that follows this day's reading, Paul tells Timothy to "be steady" and "endure suffering."
+Next Paul tells Timothy to "be steady" and "endure suffering."
 If a person stays steadily on the course of Christian truth, Paul is saying, suffering will inevitably follow.
 There are many with "itching ears" who reject, ridicule and persecute both the truth and the teachers who profess it.

 The end of the letter shows how much Paul valued companionship, and how painful a desertion like that of Demas must have been.
 He asks Timothy twice to join him, and to make sure he arrives before winter.
 He affectionately names faithful believers who have supported him.
 To hearten Timothy, he includes greetings from specific people and from "all the brethren."